zemasoft/wildcards/README.md

 ===============

 * *Wildcards* uses a recursive approach.
-Hence you can simply run out of stack (during runtime execution) or you can exceed the maximum number of template recursion depth (during compile time execution).
+Hence you can simply run out of stack (during runtime execution) or you can exceed the maximum depth of constexpr evaluation (during compile time execution).
 If so, try to make the input sequence shorter or the pattern less complex.
 You can also try to build using a C++14 compiler since the C++14 implementation is more effective and consumes less resources.